 - what fees and charges you have to pay before you move in, on renewal and at the end of the tenancy

-- if your fees will be refunded if you or the landlord decide not to go ahead
+- if your fees will be refunded if you or the landlord decides not to go ahead

 Fees and charges

-- your tenancy deposit must be protected in an authorised tenancy deposit protection scheme within 30 days of when you pay it
+This must be protected with a tenancy deposit protection scheme within 30 days of payment.

 Letting agent inspections during your tenancy

 Letting agents might carry out inspections of your home during your tenancy to make sure the property is being kept in good condition.